yegor256/zache/README.md

 # Expires in 5 minutes
 v = zache.get(:count, lifetime: 5 * 60) { expensive() }
 ```

+If you omit the `lifetime` parameter, the key will never expire.

 By default `Zache` is thread-safe.
 It locks the entire cache on each
 `get` call.
 You turn that off by using `sync` argument: